 This is one of the more frightening examples of what can happen when web services aren't properly secured.
 In this day and age, threats abound and malicious actors are always on the lookout for vulnerabilities that they can exploit.
 Although many online service providers have security on their side to safeguard the information businesses store in their systems, the enterprises must do their part to ensure security on their side as well.

-How Can Businesses Secure Web Services?
+How Can Businesses Achieve Web Service Security?

 Let's examine a few of the proven strategies that can help organizations better secure their web services.

 SSL enables encryption scrambles content to make it illegible to anyone without access to the decryption key.
 This ensures that, even if a black hat were able to make his way into your company's account, he would be unable to decipher any of the information stored there.
 SSL certificates are also utilized by e-commerce retailers to protect the payment details of their customers, signaling the strong, high-level protection this type of encryption can provide.